 Feedback and suggestions for additions are always welcome!

 Biodiversity hot-spots are mainly located in developing countries where security can be an issue.
-Rely on agencies and local guides who will not only ensure that everything will go smooth but will also know where exactly to go.
+Relying on agencies and local guides will not only greatly help to have a smooth trip but will also know where exactly to go to see wildlife.
 Traveling on your own might be more exciting and will be cheaper but I guarantee you will not see a tenth of what you would see with a good guide.
 Last but not least, supporting the local economy is the best way to support local conservation efforts.

-Scan your passport and bills of your gear and store everything on your web mail account.
+Scan your passport, tickets, bookings on your web mail account as well as receipts of your main gear.
 This can be very helpful at customs or if you lose everything during your trip.

-Unless you travel around by car, weight will be the main limiting factor.
-Unfortunately, for similar performances, the lower the weight of the items, the higher their costs.
+Unless you travel around by car, weight and volume will be the main limiting factors.
+Unfortunately, for equal performances, the lower the weight of your gear, the higher their costs.

-If you are flying, look carefully at the cabin luggage allowance of your airline company.
+If you are flying, always verify the exact size and weight limits for your specific flight on the airline's official baggage policy page.
 Only a few companies allow to carry more than 8 kg in the cabin and checking in your bag should not be considered an option.
-Here below is a list of companies and a summary of the restrictions regarding hand luggage:
+Hereafter is a list of the restrictions regarding carry-on luggages: https://www.skyscanner.net/news/cabin-luggage-guide-hand-baggage-sizes-and-weight-restrictions

 Be very careful when buying a rucksack for your cameras: many large models will not be allowed as cabin luggage.